 Expands Geographic Access to Education

 One of the advantages of online learning is that it allows learner-instructor interaction to take place without the limitations of a physical space.
 Remember that in this platform, instruction takes place online or through the use of digital communication tools.
-Note that this is similar to the advantages of remote work or work-from-home arrangements.
+Note that this is similar to the advantages of remote work

 The specific benefits of the aforementioned include enabling institutions to reach more clientele regardless of distance or location.
 For learners, it gives them more options while allowing them to pursue their studies without the need to consider location and transportation, as well as the additional costs associated with a physical or brick-and-mortar environment.